Pre-Health Professions Advising Program

 Program Mission Statement

-Students who wish to graduate from the Health Professions Program from Cedar Crest must meet the required prerequisite courses listed below, fulfill an additional year of Biology coursework, and maintain a science and overall GPA of 3.300 or above.
+Students who wish to graduate from the Pre-Health Professions Advising Program at Cedar Crest must meet the required prerequisite courses listed below, fulfill an additional year of Biology coursework, and maintain a science and overall GPA of 3.300 or above.
+Students interested in completing the Health Advising Program should use the concentration line of the declaration form.

-Students should become familiar with the requirements of the particular professional school in which they are interested.
-The Cedar Crest courses that fulfill science and math undergraduate requirements for most health professions schools are:
+Students should become familiar with the requirements of the particular professional school in which they are interested; each health profession and each individual school may set particular requirements in addition to those required here.
+The Cedar Crest courses that fulfill undergraduate requirements for most health professions schools are:

 CHE 111 Chemical Principles 4 credits